(Johannesburg, Cape Town, Hermanus)

-At Mombo Camp you will have the opportunity to experience the following activities:
+At Little Kwara you will have the opportunity to experience the following included activities:

 The Okavango Delta features some of the best game viewing in all of Africa.
 Drives are typically done very early in the morning and last for a few hours, after which you return to the lodge for breakfast. (shared with other guests at the lodge).

-Take your flight from Maun to Windhoek today.
+Enjoy your flight today from Maun to Windhoek.